India

 The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015 (the Black Money Taxation Act) covers all persons who were ROR in India, in accordance with provision of the Income-tax Act, either in the tax year to which the income relates or in the tax year in which the undisclosed asset located outside India was acquired.
 Any undisclosed foreign income or assets detected are to be taxed at the rate of 30% under the Black Money Taxation Act.
 Non-disclosure or inaccurate disclosure will attract a penalty of INR 1 million and may attract imprisonment of up to seven years.
 In addition, there is a provision for penalty of 300% of tax and imprisonment of up to ten years in case of wilful attempt to evade taxes on foreign income/assets.

-With effect from 1 October 2024, penalty would not be levied where an individual omits reporting assets (other than immovable property) valued at INR 2 million or less.
+With effect from 1 October 2024, a penalty will not be levied where an individual omits reporting assets (other than immovable property) valued at INR 2 million or less.

 Restriction on cash transactions